 Token payments aren’t going to clear your debts!
 If you make token payments for a few years, your debt problem isn’t going to go away or get smaller, you will still get letters and phone calls etc.

-So even though your creditors may be happy with token payments for a while, if you know nothing much is going to change for a long time, then it’s good to look at your other debt option, see What is Your Best Route Out Of Debt?
+If you know nothing much is going to change for a long time, then it’s good to look at your other debt option, see What is Your Best Route Out Of Debt?

 If your situation is likely to improve – when you get a job, or your childcare costs fall for example – token payments can often be a good move.
 StepChange calls this a “temporary plan” and that is a good way to think of it.
 As they say, “This will give you the breathing space you need to get your situation back on track.”